Featured Snippets that Answer Questions

 The term vector scorer selects the answer term vector associated with the query definition that matches the query.

 Each query definition has a corresponding term vector.
-The term vector of the matching query definition is selected.
+First, the term vector of the matching query definition is selected.

-The term vector scorer scores each of the candidate answer passages based on terms of the candidate answer passage.
+The term vector scorer scores each of the candidate answer passages based on the candidate answer passage.